isneru/diogonogueira.dev/README.md

 ## Making it your own

-I've made it easy for anyone to edit all the information out in the `src/utils/` folder, especially the `useMe.ts` file
+I've made it easy for anyone to edit all the information out in the `src/utils/` folder, especially the `me.ts` file

 ## You can access this project's deploy by clicking [here](https://diogonogueira.dev).